slack-hacks/Hack-30-Email-reminder-of-a-conversation/readme.md

-# Slack Chat Email Reminder
+# Hack #30: Email reminder of a conversation

-A script, using Outgoing Webhooks which emails the requester the last 10 messages from the conversation.

-Number of messages can be customised in the code.

 ## Credits